 When I first began researching rodeo cowgirls for my dissertation, one archivist told me to quit.
 She said I was looking for a needle in a haystack and I would not find sources adequate for a dissertation on women.
 Not to be deterred by one grump, I continued looking.
 It hasn’t been easy, and not just because part of my dissertation includes the “black hole” in rodeo that is part of this Digital History project at Oklahoma State University.
-This “black hole” as you may recall from previous posts is from 1929-1949, when women begin to be forced out of certain events in what is now professional rode and in which they had been competing since rodeo began.
+This “black hole” as you may recall from previous posts is from 1929-1949, when women began to be forced out of certain events in what is now professional rodeo and in which they had been competing since rodeo began.
 It is an underdeveloped area of study.

 One of the reasons for that portentous word of caution directed at me a couple of years ago was that rodeo is a small-town event scattered across the United States and Canada as much as it is the big-name, big-city rodeos we all know today like Cheyenne, the Pendleton Round Up, Fort Worth, Denver, and of course Las Vegas.
 Many rodeo producers did not keep adequate records, if any, until the 1920s during the Golden Age of Rodeo, and even those records are haphazard and often not part of larger archival collections.
 Because of the travel on the rodeo circuit, and the number of producers who lost their businesses, the records are piecemeal at best.
 Nevertheless, some resources are available in local historical societies, local libraries and county libraries in towns where rodeo has a long history.
 Information on the more famous contestants, stock contractors, and producers is available at the larger archival collections such as the National Cowboy & Western Heritage Museum, the National Cowgirl Museum and Hall of Fame, and, for information after the organization of professional rodeo, the ProRodeo Hall of Fame – Museum of the American Cowboy.
 But of course this is not news to anyone who has even looked at rodeo history.